HTML <td> tag

 Updated: 11/13/2018 by Computer Hope

-When writing in HTML, the <td> tag is used to designate a cell (table data) within a table that contains data.
+When writing in HTML, the <td> tag is used to designate a cell (table data) within a table containing data.
 The information contained in this element is left-aligned by default.
 The following sections contain information about the <td> tag, including an example of it in use, and related attributes and browser compatibility.

 Example of <td> code